 Daryl Henze was elected as a Director of the Company on October 1, 2009, following the merger with FCStone.
 From November 2006 until the merger, he served as a Director of FCStone.
 He also served as the chairman of the audit committee of FCStone.
 Mr. Henze is a consultant in the area of finance and accounting.
 He spent 36 years with the accounting firm KPMG LLP before his retirement in 2001, including 28 years as an audit partner.
 Mr. Henze serves on the Board of Directors of Wellmark, Inc. and is Lead Director, Chairman of its Audit Committee, Chairman of its Governance Committee, and a member of its Human Resources and Finance Committees.
-Mr. Henze also serves on the Board of Directors of the Minnesota State University-Mankato Foundation and as Chairman of its Audit Committee.
+Mr. Henze also serves on the Boards of two private companies.
+He has previously served as president of the Minnesota State University-Mankato Alumni Association, as a member of the Board of Directors of the Minnesota State University-Mankato Foundation and as Chairman of its Audit Committee.
 Mr. Henze is on the Iowa State University Foundation Board of Governors and a member of its Audit Committee, and is on the Iowa Society of CPA's Educational Foundation.
 He is a past president of the Iowa Society of Certified Public Accountants and served on the Iowa Accountancy Examining Board for nine years.